Photos by Mrinabh Dutta.

 200 Word Bio:

-Jennifer Brozek is a multi-talented author, editor, and tie-in writer who has been nominated and won professional awards.
-She is the author of the Never Let Me Sleep, and The Last Days of Salton Academy, both of which were nominated for Bram Stoker Awards.
-Her Battletech tie-in novel, The Nellus Academy Incident, won a Scribe Award.
-Her editing work has netted her an Australian Shadows Award for Grants Pass.
-Jennifer’s short for work has appeared in Apex Publications, and in anthologies set in the worlds of Valdemar, Shadowrun, V-Wars, and Predator.
+Jennifer Brozek is a multi-talentedm award-winning author, editor, and tie-in writer.
+She is the author of the Never Let Me Sleep, and The Last Days of Salton Academy, both of which were finalists for the Bram Stoker Award.
+Her BattleTech tie-in novel, The Nellus Academy Incident, won a Scribe Award.
+Her editing work has netted her a Hugo Award nomination as well as an Australian Shadows Award for Grants Pass.
+Jennifer’s short form work has appeared in Apex Publications, and in anthologies set in the worlds of Valdemar, Shadowrun, V-Wars, and Predator.
 Jennifer is also the Creative Director of Apocalypse Ink Productions, and was the managing editor of Evil Girlfriend Media and assistant editor for Apex Book Company.

 Jennifer has been a freelance author, editor, tie-in writer for over ten years after leaving her high paying tech job, and she’s never been happier.
 She keeps a tight schedule on her writing and editing projects and somehow manages to find time to volunteer for several professional writing organizations such as SFWA, HWA, and IAMTW.
 She shares her husband, Jeff, with several cats and often uses him as a sounding board for her story ideas.
 Visit Jennifer’s worlds at jenniferbrozek.com.